 In any business, marketing and selling go hand in hand.
-Marketing describes a range of activities that include deciding what to produce and how to price, distribute and promote a product.
-Selling, on the other hand, describes the techniques used to entice buyers to exchange their cash for the seller’s products.
-Despite the images that many people hold of pushy "salesmen" who won't take no for an answer, or the "natural-born salesman" who gets people to buy products without much effort, developing strong selling skills is critically important to acquiring and keeping customers in a direct marketing enterprise.
-And, while many farmers may be intimidated by the idea of selling, it is important to remember that selling skills — just like other skills — can be learned.
+Marketing includes deciding what to produce and how to price, distribute and promote a product.
+Selling, on the other hand, describes the techniques used to entice buyers to purchase the seller’s products.
+Developing strong selling skills is critically important to acquiring and keeping customers in a direct marketing enterprise.
+Although many farmers may be intimidated by selling, remember that selling skills — just like other skills — can be learned.

 The selling techniques described in this guide are customer-friendly and ethical.
-There is no advice on how to trick or manipulate customers, or how to get customers to buy something they don't really need.
-Rather, the guide provides practical advice on how to increase sales by building a loyal customer base.
-The guide is organized around a counselor approach to selling outlined in the book Win-Win Selling (Wilson Learning Library, 2003) and takes readers through the process of
+The guide provides practical advice on how to increase sales by building a loyal customer base.
+Its approach to selling — adapted from the book Win-Win Selling (Wilson Learning Library, 2003) — takes readers through a four-step selling process:

-Selling is just one part of a successful direct-marketing business.
-Good production skills and superior postharvest handling techniques can ensure high-quality products that command premium prices.
-Likewise, a thorough knowledge of your farm’s financial condition can ensure that you employ the right pricing and advertising strategies to gain the most profit.
+Selling is just one part of operating a successful direct-marketing business.
+Good production skills and superior postharvest handling techniques can ensure you offer high-quality products that command premium prices.
+Likewise, thorough knowledge of your farm’s financial condition can ensure that you employ the right pricing and advertising strategies to gain the most profit.

-In any business, building relationships with customers is key.
-This is even more important in the world of direct marketing.
-However, building relationships with customers takes time and depends on being personable and paying attention to a few basic details.
-The following suggestions are offered to help you make a good first impression and begin the process of building a loyal base of customers.
+In any business, building relationships with customers is key, particularly when marketing directly to customers.
+However, building customer relationships takes time, and it relies on you being personable and paying attention to a few basic details.
+The following suggestions intend to help you make a good first impression and begin building a loyal customer base.

 First, pay attention to your personal appearance.

-Consciously or unconsciously, customers often base their purchasing decisions on their first impression of you.
-Be clean, neat, well dressed and well groomed.
-Dirty clothes and hands, stubbly beards and unconventional tattoos and piercings can all turn off certain customers.
-This doesn’t mean you have to wear your Sunday best when selling.
-On the contrary, a clean pair of blue jeans and a fresh shirt are acceptable attire for farmers.
-Also consider wearing a name tag or having your farm logo inscribed on shirts and hats.
+Consciously or unconsciously, customers may base their purchasing decisions on their first impression of you.
+Be clean, neat and reasonably well-dressed and -groomed.
+This doesn’t mean wear your nicest outfit when selling.
+A clean pair of blue jeans and a fresh shirt are acceptable attire for farmers.
+Also, consider wearing a name tag or having your farm logo inscribed on shirts and hats.

-Second, engage customers as soon as you can at the market so they don’t have the opportunity to go somewhere else.
+Second, engage customers as soon as you can at the market so they don’t go elsewhere.

 Third, be reliable.

-Show up on time, keep regular hours and have adequate supplies of your product.
-It is hard for customers to trust you if they don’t know when you're going to be at the market, when you're going to arrive with a delivery, how long you’ll be open for business or how much product you’ll have.
-If you are trying to sell to a restaurant, reliability is a key factor in gaining and maintaining your customer.
-For instance, if a hailstorm wipes out your spinach, or deer season closes down your meat processor, make sure to tell the chef as far in advance as possible that you won’t be able to deliver their order.
-With advance warning, chefs may be able to take the lack of product in stride and still continue to order from you.
-Without it, you may lose the entire account.
+Show up on time, keep regular hours, and have adequate supplies of your product.
+Customers may not trust you if they don’t know when you’ll be at the market, when you’ll arrive with a delivery, how long you’ll be open for business or how much product you’ll have.
+If selling to a restaurant, then reliability can help with gaining and maintaining customers.
+For instance, if a hailstorm wipes out your spinach or deer season closes your meat processor, then tell the chef as far in advance as possible that you won’t be able to deliver an order.
+With advance warning, chefs may take the lack of product in stride and still order from you.
+Without upfront communication, you may lose the entire account.

 Fourth, share your knowledge about your products and skills.

-Customers are often interested in the nutritional value of different foods, how they are grown or processed, or what makes your offerings special.
+Customers are often interested in the nutritional value of different foods, how foods are grown or processed or what makes your offerings special.
 This is especially important if you sell specialty or ethnic products.
 Customers also appreciate hearing about how your products are used by other satisfied customers.

-It is guaranteed that you will not satisfy everyone all of the time.
-Placing reasonable expectations on yourself and others, and being able to laugh at yourself on occasion, will allow you to keep a good attitude and attract customers to your business.
-Also, if you really don’t believe that you are outgoing enough for direct marketing, find someone in your family or hire someone who is.
-Remember to take the time to educate them about your products and the importance of providing great customer service.
+You will not satisfy everyone all of the time.
+Placing reasonable expectations on yourself and others — and being able to laugh at yourself on occasion — will allow you to keep a good attitude and attract customers.
+Also, if you don’t feel outgoing enough for direct marketing, then find someone in your family or hire someone who is.
+Remember to educate your team about your products and the importance of providing great customer service.

-Discovering the needs and preferences of customers takes time, patience and a good ear.
-It also follows naturally from a commitment to building relationships with customers and getting to know them on a more personal level.
+Discovering needs and preferences takes time, patience and a good ear.
+It also follows naturally from a commitment to building relationships with customers and getting to know them personally.

-For instance, you might arrive at market with a truckload of the best yellow-fleshed watermelon in the county, but if the customers at your market are not familiar with this variety, then you are likely to leave the market with a truckload of yellow-fleshed watermelon.
+For instance, you might arrive at market with a truckload of the best yellow-fleshed watermelon in the county, but if customers are not familiar with this variety, then you may also leave the market with a truckload of yellow-fleshed watermelon.

 First, when talking to customers, ask questions about their preferences.

-For instance, ask questions such as, "Are you looking for anything special today?” or “Are you preparing any special meals this week?”
-If a family is shopping with their children, ask the kids, “What’s your favorite vegetable?”
-You can also relate your products to the season or upcoming holidays by asking, “Are you planning to do any canning this year?” or “Will you be cooking out for the Fourth of July?”
+For instance, ask, “Are you looking for anything special today?” or “Are you preparing any special meals this week?”
+If a family is shopping with children, then ask the kids, “What’s your favorite vegetable?”
+You can also relate your products to the season or upcoming holidays by asking, “Are you planning to do any canning this year?” or “Will you cook out for the Fourth of July?”
 Listen carefully to what customers say.
-If you are taking orders, restate the customer's order to be sure you heard them correctly.
+If you are taking orders, then restate orders to be sure you heard them correctly.
 Keep a notepad and pen nearby to record orders, comments and special requests.